CEMeNT-PSAAP/MCDC/docs/source/theory/domain_decomp.rst

 .. _dd:

 ====================
-Domain Decompisition
+Domain Decomposition
 ====================

 blah

-This is an equation as a seperate call out:
+This is an equation as a separate call out:

 .. math::